Endgineer/JSON2PDF/README.md

 # JSON2PDF
+> NOTICE
+>
+> JSON2PDF has been discontinued in favor of using Typst.
+All releases have been deleted to avoid future issues caused from unresolved security vulnerabilities.
+If you currently use JSON2PDF, it is highly recommended that you discontinue its use, as the tool will no longer be updated.
+For all your document typesetting tasks, look into Typst, a friendlier analogue to LaTeX.

 Compiler built in Python that uses a modified version of [Posquit0's Awesome-CV](https://github.com/posquit0/Awesome-CV) LaTeX template to generate a CV or CL in `pdf` format based on a `json` image of the CV or CL.

 ## Installation